alvarogarcia7/blog_source/source/_posts/2016-04-18-quote-characterization-tests.markdown

 > Characterization tests record the actual behavior of a piece of code.
 If we find something unexpected when we write them, it pays to get some clarification.
 It could be a bu.
 That doesn't mean that we don't include the test in our test suite; instead, we should mark it as suspicious an find out what th effect would be of fixing it.
 >
-> M Feathers, in the chapter 13[^1], section "Characterization tests" of Working effectively with legacy code.
+> M Feathers, in the chapter 13[^2], section "Characterization tests" of Working effectively with legacy code.
 Actual page, 188.

 [^1]: Chapter 13, "I need to make a change, but I don't know what tests to write"
+[^2]: Chapter 13, "I need to make a change, but I don't know what tests to write"